Quick Answer

 Employer Responsibilities

-Report discrimination to Office of Special Counsel for Immigration-Related Unfair Employment Practices.
+Discrimination can be reported to the Office of Special Counsel for Immigration-Related Unfair Employment Practices.

 Reverification (Section 3)